-What are Mass Flow Meters?
+Mass Flow Meters

-A traditional mass flow meter uses a thermal sensor to perform mass flow measurement.
-The flow sensor is heated, and the flowing gas molecules transfer or “carry” the heat downstream.
+A traditional flow meter uses a thermal sensor to perform mass flow measurement.
+The flow sensor is heated, and the flowing gas molecules transfer or “carry" the heat downstream.
 The rate of heat transfer is proportional to the mass / number of gas molecules flowing through the sensor which is used to determine the flow measurements.

 How does a Mass Flow Meter work?